microsoft/terminal/doc/specs/#605 - Search/spec.md

 ![SearchBox mockup, arrow button clicked](images/SearchBoxUpSelected.png)

 The search box should be on the top right corner of the Terminal window.
-If the current tab is splitted into panes, each pane will have a individual searchbox.
+If the current tab is split into panes, each pane will have a individual searchbox.
 We need to avoid it blocking too much screen contents.

 ## Capabilities